eating out

 Thailand

-Last August, Bruno's had an Italian Michelin starred chef come to cook.
-He produced some amazing dishes, like black angel hair pasta with lobster for just $6 US.
+In 2008, when Bruno's was still at its best, an Italian Michelin-starred chef come to cook for a month.
+He made some amazing dishes, like black angel hair pasta with lobster for just $6 US.
 On the first night of this month of feasting I went with two local friends, Hugh Spring and Michael Lowe.

 Hugh arrived with a bottle.
 "A Hunter Valley masterpiece," he said proudly.
 "Smuggled by the Thai navy."

 Hugh often gets angry about corruption in Thailand.
-"A rip-off," he says, "by the upper classes, depriving ordinary Thais of their share in the country's wealth."
+"A permanent rip-off by people in high places", he says, "depriving ordinary Thais of their share in the country's wealth."

-Fortunately, when it comes to good wine he sets such principals aside.
+Fortunately, when it comes to good wine he sets aside his principals and buys from a posh naval smuggler.

 Bruno's owner, Fredi, sometimes lets special customers do things like this, so he didn't charge us any corkage.
 Which was shrewd.
 For having helped Hugh drink his priceless (smuggled) bottle of red, Michael and I felt duty bound to match it with a couple of equally good bottles from the wine list.

 Michael had just had an operation on his prostate.
-He told us he had a catheter coming out of his woodle with a collection pouch.
-Hugh said, "The wine must be wasted on you.
+He told us he had a catheter coming out of his woodle with a collection bottle.
+Hugh said, "The wine's wasted on you.
 You're pouring it in at the top and it's flowing right out the bottom.
-Why not pour it back in the bottle for Simon and me."
+Why not pour it back in the carafe for Simon and me to drink?"

-While Michael considered this proposal I ordered another bottle of the excellent wine we'd moved on to.
+While Michael considered this bizarre proposal I ordered another bottle of the wine we'd moved on to.
 And as always with us, the cost of the evening rose.

-It's as if, despite Bruno's costing a just quarter of the equivalent restaurant anywhere else in the world, we feel it our civic duty to get the bill as near to London or Sydney prices as we can
+It's as if, despite Thailand's restaurants costing half of the equivalent places in Europe or America, we feel it our civic duty to get the bill as near to London or New York prices as we can

 Daft, isn't it – but very enjoyable.